RekGRpth/mustach/README.md

-# Introduction to Mustach 1.1
+# Introduction to Mustach 1.2

-(CAUTION version 1.0 is OBSOLETE, dont use it!
-Versions 0.98 and 0.99 are okay.)

 `mustach` is a C implementation of the [mustache](http://mustache.github.io "main site for mustache") template specification.